dhoer/choco-selenium/TESTING.md

 ```

 The IP address is a private network, which allows host-only access to
 the machine.
-This is important since the vagrant-provision-grid
+This is important since the vagrant-provision-grid.ps1
 script disables Windows Update (updates during Selenium testing may
 cause test failures).